Demographics of Serbia: Historical overview

-The 1990s were marked by the breakup of Yugoslavia and subsequent wars as well as economic collapse caused by the international sanctions against Serbia, that led to a dual demographic shock: mass emigration of young people fleeing economic turmoil and political instability, and a significant inflow of Serb refugees from Croatia, Bosnia and Herzegovina, and later Kosovo.
+The 1990s were marked by the breakup of Yugoslavia and subsequent wars as well as economic collapse caused by the international sanctions against Serbia, that led to a dual demographic shock: mass emigration of young people fleeing economic turmoil and political instability, and a significant inflow of ethnic Serb refugees from Croatia, Bosnia and Herzegovina, and later Kosovo.
 This net influx temporarily stabilized numbers, preventing steeper decline despite low birth rates below replacement levels since the 1970s.

 In recent decades, Serbia has faced acute depopulation driven by high mortality and persistently low fertility (hovering around 1.5 children per woman).
 Annual net migration losses of about 12,000, compound natural decrease, with the population dropping from 7.5 million in 2002 to 6.6 million in 2022.